thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 ##### Device attribute updates

-Thingsboard allows subscribing to changes of shared device attributes from the device application.
+ThingsBoard allows subscribing to changes of shared device attributes from the device application.
 See [user guide](/docs/user-guide/attributes/) for more details.

 The "**attributeUpdates**" configuration allows configuring the format of corresponding subscription messages.